1457 Design Reissue Applications and Patents [R-11.2013]

 II.
 DESIGN REISSUE FEE

 The design reissue application fee is set forth for in 37 CFR 1.16(e).
-For design reissue applications filed on or after December 8, 2004, a search fee (37 CFR 1.16(n)) and an examination fee (37 CFR 1.16(r)) are also required.
+A search fee (37 CFR 1.16(n)) and an examination fee (37 CFR 1.16(r)) are also required.
 The additional fees in 37 CFR 1.16(h) and 37 CFR 1.16(i) do not apply for a design reissue application because more than one claim in not permitted in a design application pursuant to the last sentence of 37 CFR 1.153(a).

-The fee for issuing a design reissue patent is set forth in 37 CFR 1.18(a).
+The fee for issuing a design reissue patent is set forth in 37 CFR 1.18(b).

 III.
 MULTIPLE DESIGN REISSUE APPLICATIONS